WHO DO NOT NEED A VISA TO VISIT ESTONIA?

 - According to Visa Facilitation Agreements

-Mere possession of a Schengen visa does not mean that the holder has an automatic right to enter the Schengen Area (i.e. the territory of the countries that issue Schengen visa).
+Possession of a Schengen visa does not grant an automatic right to enter the Schengen area.

 At the external border, the visa holder may be requested to produce a travel insurance, documents justifying the purpose and conditions of the intended stay and that they have sufficient means of subsistence, both for the period of the intended stay and for the return to their country of origin or transit to a third state into which they are certain to be admitted, or are in a position to acquire such means lawfully.

-DOES A THIRD-COUNTRY NATIONAL HOLDING A PERMANENT RESIDENCE PERMIT IN ESTONIA NEED TO APPLY FOR A VISA IN ORDER TO TRAVEL TO SOME OTHER SCHENGEN COUNTRY?
+DOES A THIRD-COUNTRY NATIONAL HOLDING A RESIDENCE PERMIT TO ESTONIA NEED TO APPLY FOR A VISA IN ORDER TO TRAVEL IN SCHENGEN STATES?

-Estonian residence permit entitles an individual with the right to travel in all Schengen member states.
+Estonian residence permit entitles an individual with the right to travel in all Schengen States.

 WHAT RULES APPLY IF MY FAMILY MEMBERS ARE EU CITIZENS?